 RefreshCache Snippet Tutorial

 If you use this extra and like it, please consider donating.
-The suggested donation for this extra is $5.00, but any amount you want to give is fine (really).
+The suggested donation for this extra is $10.00, but any amount you want to give is fine (really).
 For a one-time donation of $50.00 you can use all of my non-premium extras with a clear conscience.

 Installing RefreshCache

-Go to System | Package Management on the main menu in the MODX Manager and click on the "Download Extras" button.
+Go to Extras -> Installer on the MODX Main Menu to launch Package Manager.
+Click on the "Download Extras" button.
 That will take you to the Revolution Repository.
 Put RefreshCache in the search box and press Enter.
 Click on the "Download" button, and when the download is finished, click on the "Back to Package Manager" button.
 That should bring you back to your Package Management grid.
 Click on the "Install" button next to RefreshCache in the grid.
 The RefreshCache package should now be installed.

 After installing RefreshCache, you'll need to reload the Manager page before it will show up under the Extras menu.
-In fact, if you don't already have any components installed, the Components menu itself won't appear until after you install RefreshCache and then reload the Manager page.

 Usage